Hexagram hires Jamil Moledina as CEO for interactive storytelling platform

 “The cloud-based experience remembers where you are in the adventure, and every day there are new challenges for you to solve,” Moledina said.
 “So the adventure is uniquely your own.
 Then different players share on social media what they’ve learned, and they come together to share insights.”

 Moledina brings more than two decades of experience to Hexagram, including leadership roles at Google, EA, and the Game Developers Conference.
 His background in bridging the worlds of interactive entertainment and technology is aligned with Hexagram’s mission to be the leading developer of immersive experiences that merge the virtual and physical worlds on phones, browsers, big screens, and real locations.
+I used to interview Moledina when he was the head of GDC, and he always had an eye for topics like science fiction and the intersection between industries.
+It’s good to see him grow into this CEO role, and he has been a good adviser to our GamesBeat events over the years.

 As one of the pioneers of ARGs along with 42 Entertainment, Hexagram built a cloud-based platform for interactive storytelling and engagement called Saga.
 They used it to create immersive experiences for intellectual properties and brands ranging from X-Men to Skype and AMC.
 Experiences created with Saga can run across multiple platforms, including exchanging text messages with characters on the phone or the web, sensory immersion in virtual reality, or a physical location.